 Other top places for a walk or jog (but not cycling quite as much) include the following:

 - Ambleside to Dundarave (in West Vancouver – there is good cycling too, especially if you head through the trails towards the Capilano River, but from Ambleside to Dundarave it’s better on foot).

 - Rice Lake (in North Vancouver with a hiking trail around it.
 There are good cycling and mountain biking trails in the immediate area, just not around the lake itself).

 - Pacific Spirit Regional Park in the UBC Endowment Lands at the University of British Columbia.
 It’s a great place for hiking, walking, jogging and even mountain biking (but not to so much “cycling”, although you can do that on the roads).

 Vancouver Bike Trails

-Other best places for leisurely bike rides (i.e., flat paved areas) include the following:
+Other best places for leisurely bike rides (i.e., flat paved areas with only slight hills) include the following: